JohnReeves/bcs-ciphers/colour.md

 # Ciphr-Solvr: Your cipher solver

-## 1. Improving the layout with CSS
+In this worksheet we will use CSS to improve the layout of our basic HTML form.

-CSS is a programming language used to make HTML cool and stylish, *and* to make things move.
+`CSS` is a programming language used to make HTML cool and stylish, *and* to make things move.

-We will use CSS to line up the textboxes and buttons on the form.
+We will use it to line up the textboxes and buttons on the form.

-In the style.css file in repl.it or in the css box in jsfiddle:
+The tasks in this worksheet need to go in the `style.css` file in repl.it or in the `CSS` box in jsfiddle:

+`Pro-Tip` Use the [Material Design colours](https://material.io/design/color/) to find your favourite colours, and use the Material Design styling rules to make your cipher tools beautiful.

-## 2. Fabulous Forms
+## Task 1.
+Fabulous Forms

-Format the form with the CSS below.
+Format the layout and colours of your Ciphr-Solvr form with the CSS below.

 ```css
 form {